-A team's foul count will reset at various times in a game like at the end of each quarter or half.
+A team's foul count will reset at the end of each quarter or half.

-In college basketball, team fouls reset at the start of the second half.
+In college basketball (where there are no quarters), team fouls reset at the start of the second half.
 In the NBA, team fouls reset after every quarter.

 Penalty Situations In Basketball

 If a team reaches the foul limit for team fouls, they are in a penalty situation.
 There are two types of penalty situations in basketball: